villares/py.processing-play/java_to_python.md

     something(i, item)
 ```

-Here is a reversed iteration for removing items from an *ArrayList* in Java, a list in Python:
+Here a reversed iteration for removing items from an *ArrayList* in Java, a list in Python:

 **Java**